 2. Intake and Exhaust Systems: Breathing Easier

 Upgrading the intake system allows more air into the engine, enhancing throttle response and power.
-Brands like Injen and AFE offer cold-air intakes that replace restrictive stock components, while high-flow filters improve airflow.
 Pairing this with an aftermarket exhaust system—such as cat-back or axle-back setups from Akrapovič or MBRP—reduces backpressure, amplifies the engine’s soundtrack, and can add a few extra horsepower.

 The N55’s stock intercooler can struggle with heat soak during prolonged use, such as on track days or spirited drives.
 Upgraded front-mount or bar-and-plate intercoolers from brands like Wagner or Cairott provide superior cooling capacity, ensuring consistent power output even under heavy load.